zankia/damas-core/API-reference.md

-To setup a scripting environment for Python or Javascript please read the [Scripting](Scripting) page.
+To setup a scripting environment for Python or Javascript please read the [Client Setup](Client Setup) page.

 Notes on API:
 > The implementations of the API use the native data types: nodes are returned as Python dictionaries or JavaScript objects.